 What Are Some Types of Boating Accident Injuries?

 Although boating is safer than many other recreational activities, there is still a risk of injury and even death.
 In fact, boating-related injuries occur at a rate of 100 per 100,000 registered boats.
 In Texas, that would equate to about 580 injuries per year.

 Boat accident injuries can range from mild to severe.
 The most common types of injuries include:

 - Head injuries due to slips and falls on slippery decks and surfaces

 - Broken bones when boats collide with fixed objects, such as docks and bridges

 - Dental and eye injuries caused by hard impacts

-If you or a loved one has been injured in an Austin boating accident, you may be entitled to compensation for damages and losses.
+If you or a loved one has been injured in an Austin boating accident, be sure to seek medical care immediately.
+Then be sure to contact us, as you may be entitled to compensation for damages and losses.

 Call Fleming Law, P.C. today at (572)-877-6804 to schedule a free consultation.